godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

 To do this, one must expose data and then rely on a parent context to initialize it:

 1. Connect to a signal.
-Extremely safe, but should use only to "respond" to behavior, not start it.
+Extremely safe, but should be used only to "respond" to behavior, not start it.
 Note that signal names are usually past-tense verbs like "entered", "skill_activated", or "item_collected".